kallaspriit/rapp/README.md

 ## Getting started
 - `> npm install` - installs all the libraries dependencies
-- `> gulp dev` - starts the dev server on port 3000
+- `> gulp dev` - starts the dev server on port 3000 and production server on 3001
 - open [http://localhost:3000](http://localhost:3000/)

 ## Gulp tasks
 - `> gulp dev` - starts the dev server on port 3000 and production server on 3001
-- `> gulp production` - starts production server on 3001, application is rebuilt on file changes
+- `> gulp production` - starts production server on port 3001, application is rebuilt on source changes
 - `> gulp test` - runs the test suite
 - `> gulp build` - builds the production bundle in "build/production" directory